MakieOrg/Website/src/blogposts/v0.24.0/post.md

 Refactoring recipes to use the `ComputeGraph` instead of `Observables` is **not necessary**.
 However, as we mentioned before, it may improve performance and fits well with the discussion on recipes here.

-Before you typically wrote code like this:
+Before, you typically wrote code like this:

 ```julia
 # no-eval